Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 You should reset the network settings on your iPhone if there is no available update for the carrier settings.
 Your iPhone’s cellular, Bluetooth, wireless LAN, and virtual private network (VPN) settings will all be reset to their factory defaults when you do this (so make sure you write down Wi-Fi passwords first).

-To reset the network settings on your iPhone, navigate to Settings > General > Transfer or Reset iPhone > Reset > Reset Network Settings.
+iPhone’s network settings can be reset by navigating to Settings followed by General, Transfer or Reset iPhone, Reset, and finally, Reset Network Settings.
 Tap the Reset Network Settings button as soon as the confirmation message appears on the screen.

 Your iPhone will power down, go through the reset process, and then power up again.
 After you have turned your iPhone back on, you will need to either re-establish a connection to your Wi-Fi network or enable cellular data before attempting to activate iMessage once more.